pmendes/copasi-utilities/README.md

 # copasi-utilities
-assorted files that are used to work with COPASI
+This repository contains assorted files that are used to work with COPASI.
+I wrote these files to aid in my own work and make them available for anyone else to use/modify.